Razyapoo/KGBClusteringDocumentation/glossary.md

     <em>Figure 2.
 Hierarchical class</em>
 </p>

-This class is common for all the nodes that are placed in the same [hierarchical group](#hierarchical-groups-glossary).
+This class is common for all the nodes that are placed in the same hierarchical group.
 It is necessary for a node to be assigned to a hierarchical class in order for it to be included in a hierarchical group.

 <h3 id="hierarchical-level-glossary">Hierarchical level</h3>

 The hierarchical level of a node indicates the depth of a hierarchy at which a node resides.
 For example, root node resides at level 0 and its children reside at level 1 and so on.

-The difference between the level of hierarchy and the current hierarchical level is that each node has associated level of hierarchy, while the current hierarchical level is associated with the graph.
+The difference between the level of hierarchy and the [current hierarchical level](#current-hierarchical-level-glossary) is that hierarchical level is associated with every node, while the current hierarchical level is associated with the graph.

 <h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3>

 The current hierarchical level refers to the specific [level of hierarchy](#hierarchical-level-glossary) that is currently being focused on.
+It can also be called the current zoom level.

-This level, also referred to as the "zoom level", describes the level of detail displayed in the graph as the user zooms in or out.
+This level describes the level of detail displayed in the graph as the user zooms in or out.
 For example, when zooming out, the current hierarchical level decreases as child nodes collapse into their parents, resulting in a higher level of abstraction.
 Conversely, when zooming in, the current hierarchical level increases as child nodes with a deeper level in the hierarchy become visible, providing more detail.
 This allows for an easy way to navigate through large and complex networks, by showing different level of detail.

 <h3 id="hierarchical-groups-glossary">Hierarchical group</h3>

 Hierarchical groups are clusters of nodes that are related to each other through [hierarchical relationships](#hierarchical-relationships-glossary).
 Each node within a hierarchical group must be assigned to a specific [hierarchical class](#hierarchical-class-glossary), which represents that hierarchical group.
 An example of a hierarchical group is shown in Figure 1 above.

 Hierarchical groups are predefined by a technician in the visual configuration file and cannot be defined by the user within the user interface.